 Nicknamed Legs, New York Police Department Officer Brian Quire was terminated from his position on February 16 for methamphetamine

 From their earliest days as a medicine for chest pains to their current sale at leather bars around the world, here’s a short history of poppers

 What is GHB?
 Here’s what you should know about the party drug — popular in certain gay nightlife circles — and its effects on the body

 From a very early age, we hear the same saying over and over again, “Say no to drugs.”
-Drugs are considered dangerous and usually illegal, impairing a person’s judgment and negatively affecting their overall health.
-With so many drug-related deaths all over the world, it’s easy to see why drugs are so frowned upon in modern society.
+Mainstream society considers drugs dangerous and usually illegal, impairing a person’s judgment and negatively affecting their overall health.
+With so many drug-related deaths all over the world, it’s easy to see why many cultures frown upon drugs usage.
 But drugs come in many different forms, many of which are entirely legal.
 Things such as alcohol, prescription medications, and even caffeine.
 Basically, if you’re starting your day with a hot cup of coffee, you’re not entirely drug-free.